Executive Summary

 Market Structure

 The market includes multinational medical technology firms, digital health platform providers, and specialized Hospital-at-Home solution vendors.
-Competitive intensity is increasing as adoption scales across regions.
+Competitive intensity is increasing as adoption scales across regions, and platform consolidation is accelerating through acquisitions such as Best Buy's purchase of Current Health and Amedisys's acquisition of Contessa Health.

 Differentiation That Matters